THOMASELOVE/432-data/onefile.md

 ## Using Safari on a Mac

-Suppose you've identified a single .Rmd (R markdown) file you want to download onto your PC from Github using Safari as your browser.
+Suppose you've identified a single .qmd (Quarto) file you want to download onto your PC from Github using Safari as your browser.

 1. Click on the file name in Github to view its contents.
 2. On the top right of the document viewer window, click the `Raw` button.
 This will take you to a page that displays the text in the file.
-3. Now, you want to download that page as a .Rmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
+3. Now, you want to download that page as a .qmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
 To do this on a Mac, I would do the following:
     1. Select Command-S or File ...
 Save Page As... which will bring up a download window.
     2. At the bottom of the window, you'll see a Format: box which will be set to Web Archive.
 Change that to Page Source and hit Save.
     3. This will bring up a note asking if you want to append .txt to the name.
 Select Don't append.

-The resulting .Rmd file should open properly in RStudio.
+The resulting .qmd file should open properly in RStudio.

 Suppose you've identified a .csv (data) file you want to download onto your PC from Github using Safari as your browser.